Shortness of Breath in Mesothelioma

-Shortness of breath in mesothelioma is one of the most common symptoms of the pleural form of this cancer.
-It is caused by a combination of fluid buildup, tissue thickening, and tumor intrusion.
-Palliative procedures can provide relief, as can lifestyle changes.
+Shortness of breath is one of the most common symptoms of pleural mesothelioma.
+It is caused by fluid buildup, tissue thickening, and tumor intrusion.
+Palliative procedures and lifestyle changes can provide relief.

 What Is Shortness of Breath?